zcubbs/ssl-tracker/README.md

 > You can choose to run a job only once by passing "-" as the cron pattern.
 > Exemple: `TLZ_CRON_CHECK_CERTIFICATE_VALIDITY_CRON_PATTERN=-`

+## Database Support

+This application supports both **PostgreSQL** and **SQLite** databases, adapting to various use cases and deployment scenarios.

+### PostgreSQL

+PostgreSQL is a powerful, open-source object-relational database system.
+To configure the application for PostgreSQL, set `database.postgres.enabled` to `true` and provide the necessary connection details.

+### SQLite

+SQLite is a self-contained, serverless, zero-configuration SQL database engine, ideal for simpler setup requirements.
+To configure the application for SQLite, set `database.sqlite.enabled` to `true` and provide the necessary connection details.

 ## Configuration

 ### Environment Variables Configuration Documentation